josephlee3454/game-of-greed/README.md

   - Created a production branch for lab06 work day.
   - All work done in VScode LiveShare under Griffin's Computer.
   - Added key features of todays labs
+- 1.0.2 20200519 1330
+  - Created lab07 branch for working on next set of features.
+  - Collaborated on VSCode via LiveShare.
+  - Created Game Class
+  - Created methods for game class to make game playable.